Reproduction

 Maturity

-The largest percentage of both bulls and cows had conceived their firstborn calves at ten years of age.
+The largest percentage of both bulls and cows conceive their firstborn calves at ten years of age.

 At least one captive bull began displaying rut behaviors and spermatogenesis at five years of age; however, it was only when the cow with which he was housed went into estrus at nine years old that the pair were first observed copulating, successfully conceiving the following year when both were ten.